16 min readUpdated Mar 23, 2023

 11. Authentication

-Aside from rare anonymous chat platforms, participants in most chat services need to be identifiable.
+Aside from rare anonymous chat platforms, participants in most live chat services need to be identifiable.
 Whether it’s username and password, or integration with an existing SSO system, you’ll need to consider how and where to implement authentication in your live chat.
 Authentication isn’t just about locking out potentially bad actors such as spammers and scammers.
 It also enables many of the other features we’re discussing here that enrich the live chat experience.

 12. Roles and permissions